Soundproof Wall Paint – Does it Work?

 One of the most influential and cheapest ways I tried was by hanging the decorative rug, quilt, blanket, or tapestry on one of the room’s walls – it’s also pleasing to the eyes.

-A thick noise-controlling curtain would be helpful in covering and creating a shield against incoming disturbing sounds from outside.
+Your regular glass windows and doors in the room are also responsible for noise disturbance.
+A thick noise-controlling curtain would be helpful in covering and creating a shield against the incoming disturbing sounds from outside.
+These can be a bit more expensive than ordinary curtains, but are worth trying for insulating sound.

-5- Using acoustic sheets, panels, and tiles for the walls
+3- Using acoustic sheets, panels, and tiles for the walls

-Another idea to achieve the desired soundproofing results is to use soundproof panels for the walls and then use paint over them.
+Another idea to achieve the desired soundproofing results is to use soundproof panels for the walls and then paint over them.

 Acoustic ceiling tiles, installed on ceilings, also serve great for soundproofing and improve the acoustics of a space.